matheuslenke/100-days-of-swift/README.md

 **Day 92** Today i learned how to use Biometry Authentication and how to use the Keychain using a third party library that abstract some of the work to do it

 **Day 93** Today i made a challenge implementing more stuff using Biometry authentication and storing data at the Keychain using the KeychainWrapper

+**Day 94** Today i started doing another SpriteKit Game, and mixing it with UIKit.
+It's not playable yet